junior-devleague/BashScriptingHereDocument/README.md

    - How long the computer has been on
    - Disk space usage
  - Use the following variables:
-   - $USER
+   - `USER`
-   - $SHELL
+   - `SHELL`
    - Create 2 of your own
- - Take create direction!
+ - Take creative direction!
 Add whatever you'd like to your page and make it look awesome

 ## Important Hints
  - Use the following commands: